-The Unitarian Universalist Fellowship of Waynesboro is a growing congregation of about 160 adult members and 40 children.
+The Unitarian Universalist Fellowship of Waynesboro is a congregation of about 130 adult members and 25 children.
 Most of our members live in the Waynesboro/Staunton/Augusta County area.
-We are a diverse group representing different age groups, ethnic and religious backgrounds, socioeconomic status, and sexual orientation.
+We are a diverse group representing different age groups, ethnic and religious backgrounds, socioeconomic statuses, genders and sexual orientations.

-In 2004, UUFW earned its designation as a Welcoming Congregation from the Unitarian Universalist Association.
-It means the congregation has undertaken to become more inclusive of bisexual, gay, lesbian, and/or transgender people and to celebrate the lives of all people regardless of their sexual orientation.
-As a Welcoming Congregation, we accept and support same-sex couples and offer congregational and ministerial assistance for union services and other celebrations of family definitions.
+In 2004, after extensive study of the issues and the justice needs of LGBTQ people, UUFW voted to become an LGBTQ-Welcoming Congregation and were recognized as such by the Unitarian Universalist Association.
+It means the congregation has undertaken to become fully inclusive of lesbian, gay, bisexual and/or transgender people in every aspect of congregational life and leadership and to honor and celebrate the lives and relationships of LGBTQ+ persons as having equal worth as the lives and relationships of straight people.
+As a Welcoming Congregation, we accept and support same-sex couples and offer congregational and ministerial assistance for weddings and other celebrations of family definition.
 And we commit ourselves to replacing personal prejudice with knowledge in the belief that it will lead to individual spiritual growth and congregational unity.

 In 2021, after half a year of study, we voted to accept for our own congregation the proposed 8th principle of the Unitarian Universalist Association in advance of it coming to a vote at our association’s general assembly, and we committed our delegates to vote for the Eight Principle at such time as it comes before the general assembly of our association.
 The Eight Principle at the local level is a commitment: